WorldVistA/VistA/Documentation/RunningandUploadingTests.rst

 **WARNING**

-**The use of these scripts will always use the TEST_VISTA_FRESH capability, which will import the code found in the VistA-FOIA repository into your GT.M or Caché instance.
+**The use of these scripts will always use the TEST_VISTA_FRESH capability, which will import the code found in the VistA-M repository into your GT.M or Caché instance.
 DO NOT use these files if you have made changes that you do not want to overwrite**

 The files are broken up into two parts